petereichinger/custom-properties/README.md

 The repo contains a Visual Studio 2017 project.
 You can build it yourself or check out the *Releases*.

+The solution consists of two dll projects.
+One contains the attribute definitions (`Runtime`) and the other the editor code that draws the Attributes.
+The editor dll must be placed inside an `Editor` folder within Unity.

 ### EnumFlags

 Attribute that draws an enum field as a flag dropdown.
 The used enum should have the Attribute `System.Flags`.